lukesnc/arch-wsl/README.md

 ### Step 3

-Import the image into WSL:
+Import the image into WSL.
+If you chose a different path for your instance to live in you will need to use that path instead.

 ```powershell
 wsl --import Arch C:\Arch\ C:\Arch\YOUR_ARCH_IMAGE.tar.zst